 There are many crises in the world deserving of our attention, and it can be hard to keep track of all the statistics coming out of each country.
 With that in mind, we’ve broken down the food crisis in Yemen to help you understand the basic facts.

-The humanitarian crisis in Yemen remains the worst in the world, and the situation in has deteriorated in the last year.
+The humanitarian crisis in Yemen remains the worst in the world, and the situation is set to deteriorate further in the coming year.
 Millions of families are hungrier, sicker and more vulnerable than they were a year ago.
-António Guterres, the UN Secretary-General, has said that ‘almost 10 million are just one step away from famine’.
+The number of food insecure people is projected to go up to 19 million by December 2022.
+[WFP]

 This malnutrition crisis in Yemen is threatening a whole generation of children and infants.
 Child malnutrition is at an all-time high, despite ongoing humanitarian aid.
 Here is a breakdown of the statistics:

-400,000 children under five are suffering from severe acute malnutrition.
+500,000 children under the age of five are suffering from severe acute malnutrition.
 This is the most dangerous form of malnutrition and carries a high risk of death.
 The body’s vital processes are compromised to the extent that, even if they are treated, the child’s physical and mental development will be adversely affected in the long-term.

 Severe acute malnutrition can manifest in two ways – severe wasting (the child’s body will be thin, skeletal and almost elderly) and oedema (the child experiences excruciating cramping due to muscle weakness; the child may have skin lesions or thinning hair).